 I have written articles on this blog about the four elements of the classical cosmology: water, wind, fire, and earth in the order in which I posted the articles.
 Aristotle added ether as a fifth element.
 So did ancient Indians.
 They called it akasha (“space” or “void”).
 We know now, of course, that the universe is made up of atoms.
 More than a hundred chemical elements have been identified in the universe so far.
 We also know that space is not static; it is expanding.

 The four or five elements of ancient Greek cosmology served as the working model of Western cosmological science for centuries.
-Albert Einstein revolutionized cosmological thinking by demonstrating in his general theory of relativity that space is curved – also that it is not empty; it is a gravitational field.
+Albert Einstein revolutionized cosmological thinking by demonstrating in his general theory of relativity that space is curved -– also that it is not empty; it is a gravitational field.
 While Einstein’s theory was revolutionary, it retained the ancient notion that there is a boundary or limit to the universe since space curves around on itself.
-Even for Einstein the universe was a static entity.
+Yet even for Einstein the universe was a static entity.

 Then Edwin Hubble demonstrated through his telescope that space is expanding.
 One can see that galaxies are moving farther apart from one another.
 It took a bit of convincing to get Einstein to admit this; he had to look through the telescope himself.
 Space has an energy (called the cosmological constant) that allows it to push farther and farther away from its point of origin.